kylebueche/kylebueche.github.io/projects/ray-tracer.md

 Huzzah!

-#### Some Stuff I Wrote Way Before Finishing This Project

-So, as you may know, this project is currently incomplete.
-I didn't want to rely on any libraries, and this means implementing a bunch of math and vector math functions.

-Heres an outline for what I plan to do:
+From this point, I did the following:
 1. Create a vector from the origin of the camera, in the direction of a pixel on the screen.
-2. Use a function to check whether a ray following this vector will intersect a plane defined by a triangle.
+2. Use a function to check whether a ray following this vector will intersect a plane or sphere.
-3. Find the closest triangle which is intersected.
+3. Find the closest thing which is intersected.
-4. Set the pixel's color to the color of the triangle.
+4. Set the pixel's color to the color of the thing.
 5. Repeat this process for every pixel.
+6. Add multisampling

-The first step in this process is vector math, which I've started to implement:
+The first step in this process is vector math:

 ```c
 inline vector3d v3dAdd(vector3d a, vector3d b)